Kennedy Community Centre

-The Kennedy Community Centre is the future training facility and headquarters of Australian rules football club the Hawthorn Football Club.
-It is located in the south-east Melbourne suburb of Dingley Village in the City of Kingston and is set to open in 2025, with construction set to be completed in September 2025.
+The Kennedy Community Centre (KCC) is the training facility and headquarters of the Hawthorn Football Club, located in the south-east Melbourne suburb of Dingley Village.
+The complex includes two Australian rules football ovals (with plans for an additional two), elite aquatic and gym facilities for Hawthorn's men's and women's teams, an indoor training facility, and recovery facilities.

+Construction began in February 2024 and was completed in September 2025, with the facility officially opened two months later.

-Upon completion, the complex will contain Hawthorn's headquarters and community facilities across 28 hectares, including an MCG-sized training oval and elite aquatic and gym facilities for the Hawks men's and women's teams, such as a gymnasium, an indoor training facility and wet and dry recovery facilities.
-The main oval would host home games for the Hawthorn AFLW team, as well as VFL and community matches, with the main oval serviced by a dedicated match day pavilion with a 500-seat grandstand, team change rooms, umpire change rooms, media facilities, coaches’ boxes and a function space.
-Upon completion, the facility will be made available for community use at least 20 hours per week.
+The main oval (known as the AFLW Community Oval) hosts Hawthorn's home matches in the AFL Women's (AFLW) competition, as well as Victorian Football League (VFL) and community-level matches, and includes a pavilion with a 500-seat grandstand.
+The facility will be made available for public use for at least 20 hours per week.

 History

+Planning

-In 2015, Hawthorn revealed well-advanced plans to move its headquarters from Waverley Park to a large new facility where it has signed a contract of purchase for a 28 hectare site in Dingley where the club intends to build a lavish new headquarters for players, administration and supporters modelled on English Premier League clubs Arsenal and Tottenham Hotspur.
+In 2015, Hawthorn revealed well-advanced plans to move its headquarters from Waverley Park in Mulgrave to a large new facility where it signed a contract of purchase for a 28 hectare site in Dingley Village, with the club intending to build a lavish new headquarters for players, administration and supporters modelled on English Premier League clubs Arsenal and Tottenham Hotspur.
 This came after a three-year study into the Waverley Park site concluded it was rapidly falling below the AFL benchmark.
 Hawthorn president Andrew Newbold said "We want an elite training facility and administration facility, to align with our values of being a destination club.
 That's one bucket.
 The next is if you've got 80,000 members, how do you engage with them?
 We think this facility can tick that box."
 A former landfill site, the land was purchased by the Hawthorn Football Club in 2016 for $7.75 million, with the facility estimate to cost $100 million.
 In May 2016, the Kingston City Council approved a Notice of Decision for a planning permit and a planning scheme amendment for the Kennedy Community Centre's site, which allows for the subdivision of land and creation of a 27.9 hectare lot to be developed and used by the Hawks.